What is Kiosk – Kiosk Definition, Types and Evolution

 The kiosk originally began as the town square notice board for the community to post notices.
 The usual reference in Wikipedia will call out Persia as the originating language for the word.
 What began as common ground notice posting location matured into RMUs (Remote Merchandising Units) that you see in malls or wherever.
 With the advent of the internet they took on their electronic iteration in the late 90s.

-You now have electronic kiosks aka kiosk machine or digital kiosk and you have RMUs (think of Verizon phone kiosk or the Godiva chocolates .at the airport).
-The old original kiosks have been replaced by the digital signage kiosk and digital kiosk signage.
-Wayfinding and big 55 inch screens with software from 22Miles and others.
+You now have electronic aka kiosk machine or digital kiosk and you have RMUs (think of Verizon phone kiosk or the Godiva chocolates .at the airport).
+Digital signage kiosks and digital kiosk signage have replaced the original kiosks.
+Wayfinding and big 55-inch screens with software from 22Miles and others.

 A “functional” variant might be the supermarket self-checkouts but those are more aptly described as “hybrid POS” or Point of Sale.
 They are also usually assisted by dedicated person scanning coupons and solving issues.
 Legal suits have come up for those assistants helping the disabled with cash back.
 Supermarket checkouts have their own set of fraud and theft both customer and employee.